 The City of Merced’s Development Services Department provides services associated with affordable housing, growth, and development in the City of Merced.
 The Development Services Department is made up of three divisions:

 The Development Services Department is located on the 2nd floor of the Merced Civic Center at 678 West 18th Street.
 Our counter hours are 10:00 a.m. - noon and 1:00-5:00 p.m.
 You may reach us by phone during business hours (10:00 a.m. - noon and 1:00-5:00 p.m.).

 Development Services plans for the orderly growth of the City, consistent with the goals and objectives of the community's General Plan.
 The Development Services team strives to process projects quickly and efficiently consistent with the public's interest and safety in mind.
-Our team will design, construct and inspect all City construction projects throughout the city at the highest level, while providing all business development departmental services in a courteous, professional and responsible manner.
 Development Services staff are responsible for many of the City's goals related to our quality of life.
-Our committment to doing what is best for the community is foremost in our minds.

 Director of Development Services